-The student demonstrates extensive knowledge of content and understanding of course A addition, the student demonstrates creative and critical thinking skills using perceptive analysis and evaluation.
-The student effectively communicates complex ideas and information.
-The student demonstrates thorough knowledge of content and understanding of course P concepts, and applies well-developed skills and processes in a variety of contexts.
-In addition, the Б student demonstrates creative and critical thinking skills using analysis and evaluation.
-The student clearly communicates complex ideas and information.
-The student demonstrates sound knowledge of content and understanding of course concepts, C and applies skills and processes in a range of familiar contexts.
-In addition, the student C demonstrates skills in selecting and integrating information and communicates relevant ideas in an appropriate manner.
-The student demonstrates a basic knowledge of content and understanding of course concepts, D and applies skills and processes in some familiar contexts.
+A The student demonstrates extensive knowledge of content and understanding of course concepts, and applies highly developed skills and processes in a wide variety of contexts.
+In addition, the student demonstrates creative and critical thinking skills using perceptive analysis and evaluation.
+The student effectively communicates complex ideas and information. В The student demonstrates thorough knowledge of content and understanding of course concepts, and applies well-developed skills and processes in a variety of contexts.
+In addition, the student demonstrates creative and critical thinking skills using analysis and evaluation.
+The student clearly communicates complex ideas and information. С The student demonstrates sound knowledge of content and understanding of course concepts, and applies skills and processes in a range of familiar contexts.
+In addition, the student demonstrates skills in selecting and integrating information and communicates relevant ideas in an appropriate manner.
+D The student demonstrates a basic knowledge of content and understanding of course concepts, and applies skills and processes in some familiar contexts.
 In addition, the student demonstrates skills in selecting and using information and communicates ideas in a descriptive manner.
-The student demonstrates an elementary knowledge of content and understanding of course E concepts, and applies some skills and processes with guidance.
-In addition, the student - demonstrates elementary skills in recounting information and communicating ideas.
-1
+E The student demonstrates an elementary knowledge of content and understanding of course concepts, and applies some skills and processes with guidance.
+In addition, the student demonstrates elementary skills in recounting information and communicating ideas.